Endorois case: Later developments

 MRG wrote to the African Commission in August 2014, calling for this non-compliance to be referred to the AU, but received no response.
 Other groups joined the EWC to put pressure on the Kenyan government, including the Kenya Human Rights Commission and the Economic Social and Cultural Rights Network.
 The administration of Uhuru Kenyatta established a task force for the matter in September 2014, but it did not include any Endorois people and only held one meeting with the community.
 The task force was not renewed and did not result in action.
 Bodies of the UN stated disapproval of Kenya's lack of action in 2016 and 2017.
 In response, the KWS issued a memorandum recognising Endorois land claims.
-By 2017, the EWS was joined by the Colombian human rights organisation Dejusticia, which had worked on other indigenous rights cases.
+By 2017, the EWS was working with the Colombian human rights organisation Dejusticia, which had worked on other indigenous rights cases.

-The Endorois received some financial concessions: the Kenyan Wildlife Service (KWS) negotiated with the biotechnology firm Biozymes in 2014 to pay the Endorois for the right to process enzymes found in Lake Bogoria; Baringo County later agreed to share 10% of the nature reserve's revenue; and the reserve employed some members of the community.
+The Endorois received some financial concessions: the Kenya Wildlife Service (KWS) negotiated with the biotechnology firm Biozymes in 2014 to pay the Endorois for the right to process enzymes found in Lake Bogoria; Baringo County later agreed to share 10% of the nature reserve's revenue; and the reserve employed some members of the community.
 The government published the Endorois People's Biocultural Protocol on 31 August 2019.
 It discussed the situation of the Endorois and their land rights, noting the importance of the Endorois case in recognising these rights.
 This protocol outlined the process of negotiation with the Endorois, legal use of resources on their land, and benefit-sharing.
 As of 2023, Kenya has not officially returned the land to the Endorois or compensated them.
 About sixty members of the Endorois and Ogiek communities led a march in Nairobi on 6 February 2024, submitting a letter of demands to the Attorney General.
 They protested the lack of action to implement the Endorois case and the ongoing removal of the Ogiek.